-The COVID-19 pandemic has caused, and may cause further, disruptions to the Company's business and operational plans.
+Outbreaks of COVID-19 have caused, and may cause further, disruptions to the Company's business and operational plans.
 Such disruptions may result from (i) restrictions that governments and communities impose to address the COVID-19 outbreak, (ii) restrictions that the Company and its contractors and subcontractors impose to ensure the safety of employees and others, (iii) shortages of employees and/or unavailability of contractors and subcontractors, and/or (iv) interruption of supplies from third parties upon which the Company relies.
-It is presently not possible to predict the likelihood, extent or duration of any such disruption.
-Any such disruption may have a material adverse effect on the Company's business, financial condition and results of operations, which could be rapid and unexpected.
-These disruptions may severely impact the Company's ability to carry out its business plans for 2021 and beyond.
+It is presently not possible to predict the extent or duration of any such disruption.
+A disruption may have a material adverse effect on the Company's business, financial condition and results of operations, which could be rapid and unexpected.
+These disruptions may severely impact the Company's ability to carry out its business plans for 2022 and beyond.